selectcountstar/selectcountstar.github.io/README.md

 Data analytics pipelines are a complex endevour.
 And as such are a time a consuming activity both for the corporate departments as well as for the small and medium enterprise.
-The complexity is related to three aspects.
+The complexity is related to four aspects.

 1) Selection of the right set of data analytics components
 2) Configuration of each data component
 3) Integration and setup of the data pipelines
 4) Everything else: CI/CD, Security, DTAP, Logging etc

+We help you by taking care of those aspects.
+So you can focus on what's really important for your business.

+### Engineering Services

 What if someone could lift this work from you and already deliver you the platform you need?
 This is exactly what we do at SELECT COUNT(\*).
 We provide to you tested, secured and ready-to-use data environments, and guide you in the process of extracting information and generating ideas fast from your data.

+### Partners with Google GCP, Confluent, Elastic, Databricks

+Need expertise to fine tune your data architecture to your needs?
+We have certified engineers and architects which will help you solving and selecting the right components for your pipelines.
+We do this in partnership with Confluent (kafka), Elastic (elasticsearch, kibana), Databricks (Spark), and Google GCP.

+### Databox: a configurable all-in-one datalab-in-a-box

-We have made the setup of a data lab a simple process through a friendly UI tour, which will provide guide you through the process of selecting the best setup according to the goal of your domain (retail, telecom, banking, fintech, marketing, logistics)
+Next to our engineering services, we have designed a web application to help you configure and deploy a data lab through a friendly UI tour.
+This app will help you select the best components and configuration for your specific domain requirements (retail, telecom, banking, fintech, marketing, logistics)

+### Focus on what's important

-We believe that data analysts should not wait for months before having the chance to dig in the data, and we believe that data engineers and devops can be be more productive by jump starting their configuration using our templates.
+Simplicity is definitely the ultimate sophistication.
+We believe that data analysts should not wait for months before having the chance to dig in the data, and we believe that data engineers and dev-ops can be be more productive by jump starting their configuration using our templates and services

 ## workshops